We Represent the Victims, Not the Corporations

 The claims representative will next assign the claim to an adjuster.
 A claims adjuster has training and experience in determining the value of the property damage to each car involved in the crash.
 The adjuster may do any of the following during an investigation:

-• Take photographs of the damage and review repair estimates.
+- Take photographs of the damage and review repair estimates.

-• Learn about the background of the accident through police reports or official statements made to the company by the people involved in the crash.
+- Learn about the background of the accident through police reports or official statements made to the company by the people involved in the crash.

-• Help the insurance company determine the value of a claim.
+- Help the insurance company determine the value of a claim.
 The insurance company, by this point, most likely has an understanding of the claim’s value assuming all that the crash victims have reached a medical end result and have finished treating.

 After the insurance company concludes its investigation and the victims have ended their treatment, the crash victim makes a demand for compensation.
 Usually, the wisest tactic is to demand the full value of the policy.
 Negotiations begin at this point.
 Your personal injury lawyer is highly skilled at negotiation and will put your case in the best light so the insurance company makes a settlement offer to you that is just and fair.
-The first round of negotiation is not likely to produce a settlement, but that does not mean an agreement cannot be reached.
-Rely on your attorney to advocate for you.
-If all settlement talks fail, then you have options on how to proceed.
-You can file a lawsuit and take the case to court.
-If you do that, negotiations can continue.
-Additionally, you could agree to go to mediation or arbitration to resolve the case in an efficient and cost-effective manner.

 Instant, No Obligation Auto Accident Case Review

-Stein Shulman, LLC has over 45 years of combined legal experience representing personal injury and accident injury victims throughout the state of Illinois. .
-If you or a loved one have suffered an injury, contact us today for your free consultation with our experience Car Accident Lawyers in Chicago at 312.422.0500 or by filling out a free contact form online.
+Stein Shulman, LLC has over 45 years of combined legal experience representing personal injury and accident injury victims throughout the state of Illinois.
+If you or a loved one have suffered an injury, contact us today for your free consultation with our experienced Car Accident Lawyers in Chicago at 312.422.0500 or by filling out a free contact form online.
 Our legal expertise comes at no cost to you, unless we win or settle your car accident case.

 Source: